Welcome

 It is important to choose the right therapist though, so the first session is a way of you checking out whether you think we could work together.
 You'll be the best judge of that, rather than the testimonial of someone else.

-I aim to reply to enquiries within 2 working days
+I typically reply within 2 working days